-31. Ground Water Districts
+30. Ground Water Districts

-We support changing the boundaries of local groundwater districts that are directly connected to the underground aquifer to include those who are not currently participating but are of a common ground water source.
+37 We support changing the boundaries of local 38 groundwater districts that are directly connected to 39 the underground aguifer to include those who are 40 not currently participating but are of a common 41 42 around water source.

-We oppose any diminishment of authority of local water districts or groundwater districts through creation of a Groundwater Management Area.
+We oppose any diminishment of authority of 43 local water districts or groundwater districts through 44 creation of a Groundwater Management Area.
+45

-32. International Water Agreements
+31. International Water Agreements